 A limited number of applicants are awarded advanced standing status in the MSW program.
-To be considered for advanced standing status, applicants must have received an undergraduate Bachelor of Social Work (BSW) programs accredited by the Council on Social Work Education (CSWE), those recognized through its International Social Work Degree Recognition and Evaluation Service, or covered under a memorandum of understanding with international social work accreditors.
+To be considered for advanced standing status, applicants must have received an undergraduate Bachelor of Social Work (BSW) degree from a program accredited by the Council on Social Work Education (CSWE), those recognized through its International Social Work Degree Recognition and Evaluation Service, or covered under a memorandum of understanding with international social work accreditors.
 The BSW degree must not be more than five years old unless the applicant has been involved in ongoing paid social work since graduation.
 Applicants are asked to complete all usual application materials along with a Case Summary and a set of questions related to the applicant's work with clients.
 For details, see the advanced standing status admission materials on our application page.

 Applicants who are citizens of other countries should follow the application procedures outlined.
 For international applicants, the Early Decision deadline is January 5 and the Regular Decision deadline is February 15.
 Applicants are encouraged to have some experience in a social work program before attending the school.
 Applicants with an undergraduate degree in social work or equivalent course work may qualify for advanced standing.

 A substantial working knowledge of English is essential for admission.
 Applicants for whom English is not a first language must take the TOEFL iBT and have an official score report sent to the Office of Admission; a minimum score for the TOEFL iBT is 89.
 If the TOEFL test is taken on paper or by computer, the TSE, Test of Spoken English is also required with a minimum score of 50.
 The minimum test scores for the paper based TOEFL is 550; computer generated is 207-233.
 The TOEFL requirement may be waived by the Admission Committee if English has been the primary language spoken in the home and at school.
 The school reserves the right to require the TOEFL of any applicant whose first language is not English.